A Little History About Learning to Read . . . What Works and What Does Not.

 Children with dyslexia must master the same basic knowledge about language and its relationship to writing as anyone else to become competent readers and writers.
 However, because of their dyslexia, they need a more intense, direct, explicit and systematic approach to sort, recognize and organize the basic elements of language.

-Regardless of age if you or your child is struggling or at-risk reader with more significant gaps, we offer individual reading instruction which is tailored to meet you or your child's needs.
-These sessions may be conducted at our Center or on school campus.
-In specific situations virtual (remote) sessions may be scheduled.
+Regardless of age or grade, if you or your child is struggling or at-risk reader with more significant gaps, we offer individual reading instruction which is tailored to meet you or your child's needs.
+These sessions may be conducted at our Center, on school campus or, where appropriate, online (remote).

 Getting the frequency and length of the session right is a key component for closing literacy gaps quickly.
 Recommended frequency is determined case-by-case and is weighed against the determined gaps and a speed in which the student can tolerate.